MaxCYCHEN/yolox-ti-lite_tflite_int8/README.md

 # YOLOX-ti-lite Object Detector in TFLite

-This repository is based on [TexasInstruments/edgeai-yolox](https://github.com/TexasInstruments/edgeai-yolox).
+This repository is a fork of [TexasInstruments/edgeai-yolox](https://github.com/TexasInstruments/edgeai-yolox).

 Based on the TexasInstruments' repository, following new features and minor modification were added:
 - ONNX -> TFLite export with [PINTO0309/onnx2tf](https://github.com/PINTO0309/onnx2tf)